 Guidelines for submitting your work to Pan Macmillan

-As an African publishing house, we believe in publishing books by African authors and/or books that deal with contemporary African themes and issues.
-We are extremely selective in accepting works for publication.
-Only works of the highest writing standard, level of originality and market appeal will be considered.
+As a South African publishing house, we believe in publishing books by African authors and/or books that deal with contemporary African themes and issues.

 All submissions should contain:

-· A note on the author’s view of the potential market/readership of the book.
+- A note on the author’s view of the potential market.

 - A note on any competing books and what might distinguish the author’s book from these.